-One of the first steps parents can take if they are worried about their teen's mental health is to talk to the child about their emotions, feelings, and behaviors in a nonconfrontational way.
+One of the first steps parents can take if they are worried about their teen's mental health is to talk to the child about the child's emotions, feelings, and behaviors in a nonconfrontational way.
 Talking to the other adults in your child's life, such as your child's school counselor, pediatrician, or spiritual leader, can also be important.

 Were you able to list adults in your child's life whom you can check in with about your child's mental health?

-Who is on your list - teachers, coaches, youth group leaders, family members?
-Did anyone try to check in with any of these individuals regarding their child this week?
-Would anyone like to share their experience? you can help your child feel happy and positive about themself.
-Module 4 lists ways in which you can support your child's mental health:
+- Who is on your list teachers, coaches, youth group leaders, family members? - Did anyone try to check in with any of these individuals regarding their child this week?

+Would anyone like to share his or her experience?

+As a parent, you can help your child feel happy and positive about himself or herself.
+Module 4 lists examples of ways in which you can support your child's mental health: